chal349/Appointment-Scheduler/README.txt

 7. Showing a schedule of appointments for a given contact in a given month
 8. Showing a schedule of appointments for a given contact in a given week

-To use this functionality,
-1. Select a date from the date picker in the top-right of the main GUI
-2. Click the "View Reports" button near the bottom-left of the main GUI
-..
-The Reports screen will show available reports for the selected time period.